10 Clear Signs That Your Job Interview Went REALLY Badly

 Finally, if an employer is interested in hiring you, they’ll want to know how quickly you can start.
 If you have other interviews lined up, they may want to snatch you up as soon as possible.
 Asking about your availability also implies that they’re ready to hire you, and want to do it on your terms.

-If the interview goes badly, there is obviously no need for these questions to be asked.
+If the interview goes poorly, there is no need for these questions to be asked.
 It’s unlikely that your interviewer will suggest anything about your availability if they aren’t interested in hiring you.
 They probably won’t even suggest anything about a follow-up interview or scheduling a time for you to move on to the next step in the interview process.

 If you’ve blown a job interview, it’s important to understand that it’s not the end of the world.
 You may already have other interviews lined up, so start focusing on those.